la2050/archive/_projects/2016/jeneration-j-a-new-generation-of-healthy-relationships.md

   Jeneration J reflects an intervention and advocacy model that educates youth and young adults on healthy relationships and trains them to be the next generation of anti-violence advocates.
+Please explain how you will define and measure success for your project.​: >- Jenesse collects qualitative and quantitative data on project implementation and outcomes.
+Jenesse tracks the number of volunteers and project participants on a monthly basis.
+Evaluation measurements include: interviews with volunteers, staff, and participants, as well as pre-and post-surveys.
+Results from the surveys are documented upon event completion.
+Jenesse staff compiles the data for review by Jenesse's Board of Directors, supervisors and staff, and to improve upcoming events.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/jeneration-j-a-new-generation-of-healthy-relationships/skild-prod.s3.amazonaws.com/myla2050/images/custom540/9940469155741-team90.jpg
 organization_name: 'Jenesse Center, Inc.'